mmphego/mmphego.github.io/_posts/2026-03-21-Did-I-Just-Accidentally-Build-a-Memory-Management-System-for-Claude-Code.md

 A few days later, a `TraceCollectorSpanProcessor` shutdown warning appeared in test output.
 Claude Code said it was a "known bridge issue", harmless noise, nothing to investigate.
 No linked issue, no search result, no documentation.
 Just a diagnosis invented to cover for uncertainty.
 I pushed back and asked it to investigate properly.
 It turned out the error was real and deserved proper handling.

 Two confident mistakes in one week.
 Now I was paying attention.
-The interesting part wasn't the mistakes themselves.
-It was what happened next.
+I cared less about the mistakes and more about what happened next.

 *The third incident made me stop cold.*